 - Buckskin – supple and long-lasting, ideal for cold and wet environments

-Hackett says design pattern is another thing that sets the best leather protectors apart from the rest.
+The design pattern is another thing that sets the best protector gloves apart from the rest.

-Of course, the best linemen work gloves might cost a bit more than the average glove.
+The best lineman work gloves might cost a bit more than the average glove.
 But like with any other product, you get what you pay for.
 In the utility industry, it is no longer about searching for the cheapest glove you can find that is still compliant.
-Now it's about finding a compliant glove that delivers everything a hardworking lineman wants and deserves: the perfect balance of safety, durability, comfort and dexterity.
+Now it's about finding a compliant glove that delivers everything a hardworking lineman wants and deserves: the perfect balance of safety, durability, comfort, and dexterity.

 Subscribe to The Utility Expo monthly newsletter to receive more industry insights like this.

 The Best Work Boots for Linemen